mozilla/pkipolicy/rootstore/policy.md

-The above RSASSA-PKCS1-v1_5 encodings consist of the corresponding OID, e.g. sha256WithRSAEncryption (1.2.840.113549.1.1.11), with an explicit NULL parameter.
+The above RSASSA-PKCS1-v1_5 encodings consist of the corresponding OID, e.g. sha256WithRSAEncryption (1.2.840.113549.1.1.11), with an explicit NULL parameter, as specified in [RFC 3279, Section 2.2.1](https://tools.ietf.org/html/rfc3279#section-2.2.1).
 Certificates MUST NOT omit this NULL parameter.
 Note this differs from ECDSA, with omits the parameter.

 The above RSASSA-PSS encodings consist of the RSASSA-PSS OID